n3tsphere/drupalcapwn/README.md

-# DrupAlCapwn
+# drupalcapwn

 ## Description
-DrupAlCapwn is a Drupal Module Vulnerability Checker : It will check for a Drupal module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) related Drupal Security Advisories and can filter Advisories having available exploits :
+**drupalcapwn** is a Drupal Module Vulnerability Checker : It will check for a Drupal module (as found with any drupal scanner like [droopescan](https://github.com/SamJoan/droopescan)) related Drupal Security Advisories and can filter Advisories having available exploits :
 * Uses Drupal API to build a local SQLite Database containing Drupal security advisories.
 * Display security advisories for a Drupal Module
 * Display security advisories with known exploits only (or theoritical exploits).